 The best way to fix this is to force a detour.
 Reptiles developed rings of muscle around the main veins exiting the head in order to pinch off the blood flow and force it down a side street where heat-thieving arteries aren’t an issue.

+This is the manufacturer default for reptiles, you could say.
+But it turns out the ability to create high blood pressure in your head has useful applications, so some reptiles tricked out this feature further with muscles that pinch off the detour as well, sealing off all exits.
 Blood continues pumping into the head, but temporarily gets trapped there, causing pressure to build and tissue to swell.
 Most lizards use this to loosen the especially tight skin of head in when it’s time for shedding, but lizards that burrow or live in the desert (including horned lizards) use the swelling of the sinuses around their eyes to push bits of grit up and out.

 Horned lizards took this system one step further – instead of building up a little pressure in the eye, they build up enough pressure to burst through the wall of their sinuses and force blood through their tear ducts to be propelled up to 6 feet away.